• Skip to main content

 Instructions

-• Cover the pan tightly with foil and bake 10-12 minutes per pound for boneless ham or 15 minutes per pound for bone-in ham.
+• Heat the Ham.
+Bake 10–12 minutes per pound for boneless ham or about 15 minutes per pound for bone-in ham, until heated through.

-• While ham is baking, make the ham glaze by heating BROWN SUGAR, ORANGE JUICE, ORANGE ZEST, DIJON, APPLE CIDER VINEGAR, PAPRIKA, GARLIC POWDER, and SALT in saucepan over medium heat, whisking as needed.
+• Make the Glaze.
+While the ham bakes, heat the BROWN SUGAR, ORANGE ZEST AND JUICE, DIJON MUSTARD, APPLE CIDER VINEGAR, PAPRIKA, GARLIC POWDER, and SEA SALT in a saucepan over medium heat, whisking until smooth and slightly thickened.
+Set aside.

-• Transfer ham to a serving dish, garnish with orange slices and fresh parsley, and let it rest about 10 minutes before serving.
+• Rest and Serve.
+Transfer the HAM to a serving platter and let it rest for 10 minutes before serving.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️